 Q: Are Less Visible Screens as durable as standard screen?

 A: To improve clarity we must use finer yarns.
 Basically you sacrifice some strength for improved clarity.
 Durability is a result of product design.
 Less visible screens typically weave more yarns per square inch to offset the loss of strength from finer yarns.
-Compared to the industry’s standard screen, BetterVue is similar in durability.
-UltraVue is less durable but offers a premium view.
+Compared to the industry’s standard screen, BetterVue and UltraVue2 are similar in durability.

 Q: How do I calculate the mesh size of window, door or pool/patio screen?